Other pages in this section

 You may still want to be mindful of the following:

-- Drink larger amounts of water and ensure you have enough salt in your diet as you will lose more salt than other people
+- Drink larger amounts of water than you did before your surgery (unless you have been advised not to), and ensure you have enough salt in your diet as you will lose more salt than other people

 - Be aware that high-fibre foods can stimulate your gut and give you diarrhoea or may cause a blockage.
 These foods include: cabbage, pineapple, bean sprouts, tomato skins, nuts, coconuts, bamboo shoots, orange pith, lettuce, celery, popcorn, mushrooms and dried fruit